NguyenDinhNhatNguyen/RISCV-Multicore-Project/README.md

 ### Phat

-Responsible for verification and standardization of the fundamental processor modules inherited from the open-source single-cycle implementation:
+Responsible for the verification and standardization of the fundamental processor modules inherited from the open-source single-cycle implementation:

 * `ALU.v`
 * `Control_Unit.v`